 Second Edition.
-In 1 vol. royal Svo, with 40 page Illustrations of Scenery and Animal Life, engraved by A. Durand after sketches made by George Reid, R.S.A., and J. Wycliffe Taylor; also, 30 Pen-and-Ink Drawings by the Author in facsimile.
+In 1 vol. royal 8vo, with 40 page Illustrations of Scenery and Animal Life, engraved by A. Durand after sketches made by George Reid, R.S.A., and J. Wycliffe Taylor; also, 30 Pen-and-Ink Drawings by the Author in fossibile. in facsimile.
 50s. net.

 "This is a new edition of the work brought out by the friends of the late Mr. St. John in 1863; but it is so handsomely and nobly printed, and enriched with such charming illustrations, that we may consider it a new book."-St. James's Gazette.
 "Charles St. John was not an artist, but he had the habit of roughly sketching animals in positions which interested him, and the present reprint is adorned by a great number of these, facsimiled from the author's original pen-and-ink.
-Some of these, as for instance the studies of the golden eagle swooping on its prey, and that of the otter swimming with a salmon in its mouth, are very interesting, and full of that charm that comes from the exact transcription of unusual observation."-Pall Mall Gazette.
+Some of these, as for instance the studies of the golden carles weeping on its proy and of these, as for instance the studies of the golden eagle swooping on its prey, and that of the otter swimming with a salmon in its mouth, are very interesting, and full of that charm that comes from the exact transcription of unusual observa-tion."-Pall Mall Gazette.

 A Tour in Sutherlandshire; with Extracts from the Field-Books of a Sportsman and Naturalist.
 By the late Charles St. John, Author of "Wild Sports and Natural History in the Highlands."
 Second Edition, with an Appendix on the Fauna of Sutherland, by J. A. Harvie-Brown and T. E. Buckley.
 Illustrated with the original Wood-Engravings, and additional Vignettes from the Author's sketch-books.
 In 2 vols. small demy 8vo, 21s.
 "Every page is full of interest."-The Field.
+"There is not a wild creature in the Highlands, from the great stag to the tiny fire-created wren, of which he has not something pleasant to say."-Pall Mall.

-"There is not a wild creature in the Highlands, from the great stag to the tiny fire-created wren, of which he has not something pleasant to say."-Pall Mall Gazette.
+fire-crested wren, of which he has not something pleasant to say."-Pall Mail